BSRG DMR Info pdf

 C. The Marietta Meshtastic solar node was replaced with a NEBRA tower mounted POE node featuring a Walter Hooper designed LORA radio.

-D. We installed a very high site Meshtastic repeater/Node on 3200 ft Sassafras Mountain East of Jasper Georgia.
+D. We installed a very high site Meshtastic repeater/Node (SASS) at 3300 feet near Jasper Georgia.

-In April 2025, Ralph installed a new antenna and feed line for the Marietta Meshtastic node.
+In April 2025, Ralph installed a new antenna for the pole mounted Blackjack Meshtastic node.

 It wasn't a repeater work party, but on April 5, 2025 several BSRG members attended Stan KB4IA's 90th birthday.
 Happy Birthday Stan!!

-On April 15, 2025 Mike (KR4CCZ) installed a Meshtastic SOLAR node on the Marietta tower
+On April 15, 2025 Ralph & Mike (KR4CCZ) installed a Meshtastic solar node on a pole at the Blackjack site

-On March 29th, 2025 Mike (KR4CCZ) installed a different Meshtastic node on the tower using our old 900 link receiver antenna and hard line.
-Too much loss!!
+On March 29th, 2025 Ralph & Mike (KR4CCZ) installed a different Meshtastic node on the tower using our old 900 link receiver antenna and hard line.

 In late October 2024, we asked for some help in hanging 2 sheets of siding.
 Only two people spoke up, Good Old Stan KB4IA and Jeff KK4ZC.
 Jeff picked up the siding and Stan and Ralph got it